ArenKDesai/Aren-s-Notes/Memory Virtualization.md

 Offsets for memory structures that grow down, like the stack, need a special equation (negative offset) to find the physical addresses.

-With segmentation, we avoid hoarding memory in data structures, but we also get external seg
+With segmentation, we avoid hoarding memory in data structures, but we also get external fragmentation - misordered bits of